-How EPDs may tell a different story than performance records or parental averages.
+How EPD may tell a different story than performance records or parental averages.

 By Sean McGrath, Genetics and Beef Consultant and Rancher